3-2-1 Recipe Guidelines

 will provide you with an optional twist, sometimes related to an Alternate Challenge requirement.
 If you choose to include the optional twist in your Thing 1 project, you will earn another chance in our random drawing, with or without using the TSOT sketch.

 if you have used the TSOT sketch with our 3-2-1 Recipe, you are eligible for TWO additional chances in our random drawing.
-The current sketch can be found in the clipart in Thing 2's hand (circled), however, click HERE for additional sketch detail.
+The current sketch can be found in the clipart in Thing 1's and 2's handhowever, click HERE for additional sketch detail.

 Guidelines of TSOT Sketch: You are free to change the orientation of the sketch by rotating or flipping it, changing it from landscape to portrait, or vice versa, or using its mirror image.
 You may modify shapes using other shapes (ovals for squares, circles for triangles, flowers in place of a circle, etc.) as long as the basic sketch is visible in your project.